ylemkimon/mathylem/doc/internals.md

 ### Cursor functions

-In Guppy, the cursor is only allowed to be inside `<e>` nodes.
+In MathYlem, the cursor is only allowed to be inside `<e>` nodes.
 Since these only contain text, we can describe the cursor position by a reference to an `<e>` node within the tree, (`this.current` in the code), and a numerical offset indicating where the cursor sits within